 Every late January to early February, Montreal's Parc Jean-Drapeau turns into a winter wonderland, a childhood delight that features activities for kids as well as for adults, though the festival's focus is on family, so much so that heated rest stops and a special baby centre with rocking chairs, nursing pillows, and microwaves are made available on site.

-The Fête des Neiges 2017 edition runs 10 a.m. to 8 p.m. every Saturday and from 10 a.m. to 5 p.m. every Sunday from January 14 to February 5, 2017.
-WEEKENDS ONLY.
+The Fête des Neiges 2020 edition runs 10 a.m. to 6 p.m. every Saturday and Sunday from Jan.
+18 to Feb.
+9, 2020.
+The festival is on WEEKENDS ONLY.

 Getting to Montreal's Snow Festival by Car or Public Transit

+It's also easy to get to the hub of site activities using public transit.
 Fest organizers propose attendees take advantage of special parking areas near Namur, Radisson, Montmorency, Angrignon and Longueuil metros in order to take the the subway, getting off at Metro Jean-Drapeau for direct access to snow festival grounds.